zomia-bootcamp/Functions/README.md

   return area;
 };
 ```
-It’s important to be familiar with the multiple ways of writing functions because you will come across each of these when reading other JavaScript code.
+It's important to be familiar with different ways of writing functions as you'll encounter them when reading JavaScript code.

 ### Exercises

-Follow the instructions given in  [`./exercises/waterDays.js`](./exercises/waterDays.js) step 2 only.
+Follow the instructions in [`./exercises/waterDays.js`](./exercises/waterDays.js), step 2 only.

 ## Concise Body Arrow Functions
 ### Group Activity

-JavaScript also provides several ways to refactor [arrow function](https://www.codecademy.com/resources/docs/javascript/arrow-functions?page_ref=catalog) syntax.
-The most condensed form of the function is known as concise body.
-We’ll explore a few of these techniques below:
+JavaScript provides ways to refactor [arrow function](https://www.codecademy.com/resources/docs/javascript/arrow-functions?page_ref=catalog) syntax, and one of the most condensed forms is called concise body.
+Here are a few techniques:

-1. Functions that take only a single parameter do not need that parameter to be enclosed in parentheses.
-However, if a function takes zero or multiple parameters, parentheses are required.
+1. Functions with a single parameter don't need parentheses around the parameter.

 ![showcasing how arrow functions parameters differ for different amounts of parameters](https://content.codecademy.com/courses/learn-javascript-2.
 2.  functions/Diagram/parameters.svg)

-2. A function body composed of a single-line block does not need curly braces.
-Without the curly braces, whatever that line evaluates will be automatically returned.
-The contents of the block should immediately follow the arrow => and the return keyword can be removed.
-This is referred to as implicit return.
+2. A single-line function body doesn't require curly braces.
+The result of that line is automatically returned.
+This is known as implicit return.

 ![comparing single line and multiline arrow functions](https://content.codecademy.com/courses/learn-javascript-functions/Diagram/return.svg)
 So if we have a function: